glints/finiteresources/readme.md

 ```bash
 jupyter notebook
 ```
-Surf to the url that pops up in the terminal
+Surf to the url that pops up in the terminal.

 ## Contributing
 It's foss